ajavamind/Extract-WAV-Data/README.md

 A program is preceded by multiple 0 bits for synchronization, until the first start bit.

 ## RCA Coin Arcade Games and FRED Tape Encoding
+The COSMAC FRED 2/Arcade Game tapes sound data use two cycles of 2000 HZ to represent a 0 bit, and five cycles of 2000 HZ to represent a 1 bit.
 The program tool only works for this type of data for now.
-The COSMAC Arcade Game tapes sound data use two cycles of 2000 HZ to represent a 0 bit, and five cycles of 2000 HZ to represent a 1 bit.

 ## COSMAC VIP Tape Encoding
-(Not tested, the tool will need to be modified for VIP tape data)

 The COSMAC VIP program data tapes use one cycle of 2000 HZ to represent a 0 bit, and one cycle of 800 HZ to represent a 1 bit.

+(Not implemented in the tool, the tool will need to be modified for VIP tape data)

-Screenshot of Coin Arcade Game Swords data waveforms in Audacity Sound Editor
+## Coin Arcade Game Swords data waveforms in Audacity Sound Editor

 ![Screenshot of data waveform in Audacity](screenshot/waveform.png)

+## References
 Written by Andy Modla